jagelooyadav/Candi_Bust_UIAnimation/README.md

   - All possible animation using CGAffintransform
   - Frame animation, center position aimation.

-Company never came back after review this code but overall nice experence to implement it.
+Company never came back for feedback this code but overall nice experence to implement it.
 I hope they utilised these code for their personal benfits :)